benlubas/molten-nvim/README.md

 # Molten

-Molten is a fork of [Magma](https://www.github.com/dccsillag/magma-nvim), a plugin for running code interactively with the jupyter kernel.
+Molten is a fork of [Magma](https://www.github.com/dccsillag/magma-nvim), a plugin for running code interactively with the Jupyter kernel.
 Molten provides an excellent repl-like experience, and an incredible notebook-like experience in neovim.

 https://github.com/benlubas/molten-nvim/assets/56943754/17ae81c0-306f-4496-bce8-99286e7f21ed

 ## Feature Highlights

-- Send code to run asynchronously in the jupyter kernel
+- Send code to run asynchronously in the Jupyter kernel
 - See output below the code in real time, without flicker, as virtual text or in a floating window (or both)
 - Renders images, plots, and LaTeX in neovim
+- View code and output history in a separate buffer
 - Send code from multiple buffers to the same kernel
 - Send code from the same buffer to multiple kernels
 - Supports any language with a Jupyter Kernel (in theory, they haven't all been tested)
 - Python virtual environment support
-- Import and Export outputs to and from jupyter notebook files
+- Import and Export outputs to and from Jupyter notebook files

 ## Requirements